 * Intrinsic feedback is sensory information- what the child hears or sees or feels.
 Sensory feedback may not be enough in CAS.

 * Extrinsic feedback, which provides information on how accurate the attempt was “That’s right!” and what the child needs to do differently “Be sure your lips are together.”
 This is especially important early in treatment.
 As a child progress, reduce extrinsic feedback, so the child doesn’t become overly dependent on feedback and can improve self-monitoring.

 The amount of feedback needed changes over time.
 Start with frequent, immediate feedback, and move towards intermittent feedback with greater delays in delivery.

 For the child with severe childhood apraxia of speech, start with mass practice and blocked practice, with frequent and immediate feedback.

 1. Start off with a small stimulus set of 5-7 utterances.

 2. Plan shorter, more frequent sessions using block or modified block practice.

 3. You may want to choose stimulus words with two different vowels.

-4. Target functional words such as hi, bye, out, ow or down.
-Check with family to see what words are important to the child: a pet’s name, favorite toy, family names, his own name, are all good targets to include for functional speech.
+4. Target functional words such as hi, bye, out, ow, or down.
+Check with family to see what words are important to the child: a pet’s name, favorite toy, family names, and his own name are all good targets to include for functional speech.